Solarplate Troubleshooting Guide

 Problem: Circumference of plate shows irregularity in tone

-Cause: Exposure unit with vacuum frame
+Cause: Exposure unit with vacuum frame.
+Insufficient or uneven contact with glass.

 Problem: Parts of plate are blurred or ill-defined